WheteThunger/CarSpawnSettings/README.md

+## Features

-**Car Spawn Settings** allows modular cars to spawn with configurable modules, health, fuel, and engine parts.
+Allows modular cars to **spawn** with configurable modules, health, fuel, and engine parts.

-Note: This only affects cars that spawn after the plugin loads, not existing cars.

-## Recommended related plugins
+## Related compatible plugins

-- [Auto Engine Parts](https://umod.org/plugins/auto-engine-parts) -- Automatically fills engine modules with parts and prevents players from removing them
+- [Auto Engine Parts](https://umod.org/plugins/auto-engine-parts) -- Automatically fills engine modules with parts and prevents players from removing them.
-  - When configuring Auto Engine Parts to apply to all cars, it's recommended to disable the engine parts options in Car Spawn Settings since they will be overriden anyway
+  - When configuring Auto Engine Parts to apply to all cars, it's recommended to disable the engine parts options in Car Spawn Settings since they will be overriden anyway.
-- [No Engine Parts](https://umod.org/plugins/no-engine-parts) -- Allows car engines to work without engine parts
+- [No Engine Parts](https://umod.org/plugins/no-engine-parts) -- Allows car engines to work without engine parts.
-  - A great way to use this in conjunction with Car Spawn Settings is to allow cars with incomplete engine part sets to be driven but with reduced stats
+  - A great way to use this in conjunction with Car Spawn Settings is to allow cars with incomplete engine part sets to be driven but with reduced stats.

+## Commands

+- `carspawnsettings.fillcars` -- (Admin command only) Adds fuel and engine parts to existing cars, according to the configuration of the plugin.
+This is intended to be used only during first time installation, to update cars that spawned before the plugin loaded.
+  - Tip: You can also run the `carstats` command to see the status of all cars in the server.

 ## Configuration

 Default configuration (vanilla equivalent):

 ```json
 {
   "EngineParts": {